Feature aware covariance estimation, with application to mixtures of chemical exposures: Discussion

-There are a few possible extensions of the CMR framework that may prove useful, particularly for environmental health applications.
+There are a few possible extensions of the FACE framework that may prove useful, particularly for environmental health applications.
 For one, understanding how patterns of exposure covariation differ for different at-risk groups in the population is of particular interest.
-As the CMR approach allows scientists to better assess true correlations and associations with small sample sizes, extending the framework to account for multiple sub-populations is of immediate interest.
-Separately, inclusion of a more interpretable variable selection mechanism on the meta covariates could allow for useful insight into the importance of varying available auxiliary data.
-Understanding which chemical properties are most impactful in estimating the covariance matrix could lead to a better understanding of exposures.
+As the FACE approach allows scientists to better assess true correlations and associations with small sample sizes, extending the framework to account for multiple sub-populations is of immediate interest.
+Separately, inclusion of a more interpretable variable selection mechanism on the \red{outcome features} could allow for useful insight into the importance of varying available auxiliary data. \red{In the TESIE application, there are many possible outcome features that could be considered.
+To demonstrate possible curation of outcome features for an analysis, we incorporate a large number of outcome features obtained from various sources.
+Some of these features, like chemical class, were obtained from the original data set, and others, like vapor pressure, were mined from reputable online data sources. } Understanding which of these chemical properties are most impactful in estimating the covariance matrix could lead to a better understanding of exposures.

-More generally, in this work, we elaborate on the perspective that additional information on the variables being analyzed may be encoded as meta covariates, and formally including this information in a modeling framework can yield improved accuracy of model parameters over standard approaches.
-To this end, in Section \ref{sec:cmr_matrixvariate} we highlight a potential new framework for covariance estimation for matrix-variate data that encodes the membership of the rows and columns as meta covariates, and the benefit of this approach in improving the accuracy of covariance estimation is conveyed in the simulation (Section \ref{sec:sim_matrixvariate}).
-With this motivation, an interesting avenue for future work may explore how the CMR framework may be used to formulate alternative modeling approaches for structured data beyond matrix-variate.
+More generally, in this work, we elaborate on the perspective that additional information on the variables being analyzed may be encoded as \red{outcome features}, and formally including this information in a modeling framework can yield improved accuracy of model parameters over standard approaches.
+To this end, in Section \ref{sec:cmr_matrixvariate} we highlight a potential new framework for covariance estimation for matrix-variate data that encodes the membership of the rows and columns as \red{outcome features}, and the benefit of this approach in improving the accuracy of covariance estimation is conveyed in the simulation (Section \ref{sec:sim_matrixvariate}).
+With this motivation, an interesting avenue for future work may explore how the FACE framework may be used to formulate alternative modeling approaches for structured data beyond matrix-variate.

-\begin{funding} David Dunson was supported by funding from the United States National Institutes of Health R01-ES035625. \end{funding}
+\begin{funding} This work was supported by the NIH National Institute of Environmental Health Sciences grant P42-ES010356.
+David Dunson was supported by funding from the United States National Institutes of Health R01-ES035625. \end{funding}